Pixel Buds A-Series review: Excellent headphone value for Android users

 Pixel Buds A: Final thoughts

-As I said from the outset, this is a little bit of an unusual product because it's next-gen but not really an upgrade for owners of the previous model.
+As I said, this is a little bit of an unusual product because it's next-gen but not really an upgrade for owners of the previous model.
 But I think it's a smart move by Google.
-As it tries to expand its audience for its true-wireless earbuds, this sub-$100 price point is where it needs to play.
+As it tries to expand its audience for its true-wireless earbuds, this sub-$100 price is where it needs to play.

 You've got Samsung's Galaxy Buds Plus selling for around $100 these days and, even though they've been out a while, they remain a good value at that price with very good sound (they have a little more bass than the Pixel Buds) and excellent battery life.
 The Anker Liberty Air 2 Pro and Amazon Echo Buds are priced around $130.
 Both those models feature active noise canceling and sporadically go on sale for $100, so they're also direct competitors that deliver comparable sound (I like the Anker Liberty 2 Pro's sound slightly better).
 None of those models have hands-free Google Assistant, however.